-PARENTAL AUTHORIZATION AND RELEASE FORM FOR THE ADMINISTRATION OF PRESCRIPTION MEDICATION TO STUDENTS Student's Name (Last), (First), (Middle) Birthday School School medications and health services are administered following these guidelines: Parent has provided a signed, dated authorization to administer medication and/or provide the health service.
-The medication is in the original, labeled container as dispensed or the manufacturer's labeled container.
-The medication label contains the student's name, name of the medication, directions for use, and date.
-Authorization is renewed annually and immediately when the parent notifies the school that changes are necessary.
-Time at Route Dosage Medication/Health Care School Administration instructions Special Directives, Signs to Observe and Side Effects Discontinue/Re-Evaluate/Follow-up Date Date Prescriber's Signature
+PARENTAL AUTHORIZATION AND RELEASE FORM FOR THE ADMINISTRATION OF PRESCRIPTION MEDICATION TO STUDENTS Student's Name (Last), (First), (Middle) Birthday School School medications and health services are administered following these guidelines: • Parent has provided a signed, dated authorization to administer medication and/or provide the health service. • The medication is in the original, labeled container as dispensed or the manufacturer's labeled container. • The medication label contains the student's name, name of the medication, directions for use, and date. • Authorization is renewed annually and immediately when the parent notifies the school that changes are necessary.
+Medication/Health Care Dosage Route Time at School Administration instructions Special Directives, Signs to Observe and Side Effects Prescriber's Signature Emergency Phone Prescriber's Address